SAhmad0000/port_scanner/README.md

-# ⚡ Async Port Scanning Detection Tool
+# ⚡ Port Scanning Detection Tool

 This is a fast and lightweight Port Scanner built with **Python**, **Streamlit**, and **Asyncio**.
 It can scan thousands of ports within seconds using asynchronous socket connections.